 Image by David Peterson from Pixabay

-Since February 24, 2022, Russia’s choice of war with Ukraine has resulted in millions of people (on both sides) being killed, wounded, displaced, or forced to seek safety abroad as refugees.
-The situation continues to physically and spiritually affect everyone, near and far.
+Since February 24, 2022, Russia’s war with Ukraine has resulted in millions of people (on both sides) being killed, wounded, displaced, or forced to seek safety abroad as refugees.
+The situation continues to create spiritual pain, division, confusion, and crisis of conscience for both laity and the general public.

 Throughout the centuries, the Church has always been attacked in one way or another.
 This is not unique, and peace is a relative term to the outside world.
 It’s surely not a coincidence that the 2020 Pandemic (with its nearly 2 years of restrictions for public worship), was a foreshadowing to the reeling world of yet more sorrow.